UnaKarlsen/unakarlsen.com/content/posts/2020-08-08-Defcon-AerospaceVilliage-cpxSAT.md

 ---
 One good thing came out of Covid19 and that was that Defcon was run online in 2020 which meant that Pi and I got to attend.

-Since I have a particualr interest in space, satellites and radio, we spent a good portion of the weekend working on the satellite hacking challenge, which we eventually completed.
+Since I have a particular interest in space, satellites and radio, we spent a good portion of the weekend working on the satellite hacking challenge, which we eventually completed.
 Below are my final commands that were sent to the satellite.

 ```
 !cmd login unakarlsen password